malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 # Introduction

+The field of machine learning has been actively researched for over 40 years.
+Developing the ideas of helping computers make better decisions for us.
+The relatively recent surge of both research and commercial interest is the result of widely available computing power.
+This has seen the rise of more complex algorithms like deep neural networks.
+An important part of the rise in popularity of neural networks is the type of operations they perform.
+Training a neural network requires a sequence of matrix operations, in particular the multiplication of matrices.
+The multiplication of matrices is important because of Graphics Processing Units (GPUs) which can be over 400 times faster at matrix multiplication than CPUs, which has made these types of algorithms commercially viable.

+One of the large downsides of using a complicated neural network is that there is little clarity over how a decision is made.
+In particular, bias in data the algorithm learns from is amplified within the algorithm in unexpected ways.

 ## Crystal Detection

 During the course of my honours work, I established that the most likely candidates for the crystal